kmarkus/microblx/docs/user/composing_systems.rst

   pointers works just the same.
 * if multiple configs for the same block exist, only the highest one in the hierarchy will be applied.
-* in case of multiple identically named node configs, the one at the highest level will be used.
+* node configs are always global, hence no prefix is required.
+In case of multiple identically named node configs, the one at the highest level will be selected.

 Model mixins